Holapp1/documentation/content/applications/sales/subscriptions.rst

 .. important::
-   If the online confirmation requires a pre-payment, your customer can select only the :ref:`payment providers <payment_providers/supported_providers>` that have the :ref:`tokenization feature <payment_providers/tokenization>`.
+   If the online confirmation requires a pre-payment, your customer can select only the :ref:`payment providers <payment-providers-supported-providers>` that have the :ref:`tokenization feature <payment-providers-tokenization>`.
 This ensures that the customer is automatically charged at each new period.

 .. toctree::